deonlum/aa-data-processing/aa_data_processing.md

     ## 11        5B 0.03933333 0.4926667
     ## 12        6B 0.02433333 0.3646667

-Note that we have to specify the blank_pattern here.
+Note that we have to specify the blank_pattern here (which is case-sensitive).
 The default is “B” which doesn’t work here since “B” is used to denote KCL-B samples.
-As an alternative, one can specify rows:
+As an alternative, one can also specify
+rows:

 ``` r
 my_data = subtract_blanks(T1_data, blank_rows = c(13:15))
 ```

-At this point, it might also be useful to separate A and B values, or fumigated and unfumigated ones.
-A quick tip would be to use grep() (also useful it you have differently labelled sites:
+At this point, it might also be useful to separate A and B values, or fumigated and unfumigated ones if doing microbial biomass N. A quick tip is to use grep() to retrieve relevant rows (also useful to subset differently labelled sites for `subtract_blanks`):

 ``` r
 KCLA = my_data[grep("A", my_data$sample_id),]